Current coronavirus recommendations and restrictions in place for the Lapland Hospital District

 Visitors for one patient/customer shall not exceed two people at any one time.
 The visit takes place in a separate room/space where there are no other patients/customers or, if possible, outdoors.
 Avoid interaction with all other patients/customers.
 It is the duty of staff to instruct visitors to implement instructions concerning the coronavirus.

-Please read the instructions issued by the Lapland Hospital District on 4 December 2020: Instructions for domestic travellers travelling to the Lapland Hospital District area from areas currently experiencing the acceleration and spreading phase
+Please read the instructions by the Lapland Hospital District on 4 December 2020: Instructions for domestic travellers travelling to the Lapland Hospital District area from areas currently experiencing the acceleration and community transmission phase

-The Infection Control Unit of the Lapland Hospital District recommends that no sports and fitness events crossing the Hospital District boundary be organised during the period 21 December 2020 – 24 January 2021.
+6 April Coronavirus Coordination Group of the Lapland Hospital District: There is no longer any need to suspend group activity for people over 16 years of age.
+However, it is still recommended that no sports and fitness events crossing the hospital district boundary be organised until 24 April.
 This recommendation applies to all individual and team sports and fitness events indoors and outdoors.
 However, this recommendation does not apply to national team events or competitions on the national championship or first division levels.

 Please follow the guidelines issued by the Government.
 For public sector employees, remote working is recommended, if this is possible for the job in question.
 The same measures are also recommended for private sector employers.
 The assessment of coordination between locally and remotely performed tasks takes place at the workplace.